hakaru-dev/hakaru/README.md

 **Warning: This code is alpha and experimental.**

-For Hakaru documentation, including an [installation guide](http://hakaru-dev.github.io/intro/installation/) and some sample programs, visit the [hakaru-dev.github.io](http://hakaru-dev.github.io) GitHub Pages.
+For Hakaru documentation, including an [installation guide](http://hakaru-dev.github.io/intro/installation/) and some sample programs, visit [hakaru-dev.github.io](http://hakaru-dev.github.io).

 Contact us at ppaml@indiana.edu if you have any questions or concerns.